hrt/AimRite/README.md

 # Use
 Simply have Battlerite.exe open and then run this program.

-Uncomment Jade "scripts" in main.cpp if you want to use them.
+Uncomment Jade "scripts" (Anti-gap closer and auto shift right click) in main.cpp if you want to use them.

 Hold mouse button 5 to disable aimbot.